Ankur0066/Personal-Portfolio/README.md

 ## Recent Project Stats

-In the last week, there have been 53 commits.
+In the last week, there have been 58 commits.

 ### Inspirational Quote

-"Life is what happens when you're busy making other plans."

-Updating README.md
-Updating README.md
+"Do or do not.
+There is no try."